 To challenge a subpoena, recipients may file a motion to quash it or object to specifically requested documents.

 Hire Expert Criminal Defense Lawyers from Warren Law Group for Legal Representation

 Failing or refusing to respond to a grand jury subpoena is a serious matter chargeable with contempt of court crime.
 Non-compliance without valid legal reasons may cause you to be subject to fines, monetary sanctions, imprisonment, or an order to pay attorney fees.
 Should your subpoena call for the production of privileged information, our attorneys may attempt to quash it.

-Contact the Warren Law Group today for a free initial consultation to enable you to determine the best course of action for your unique circumstances.
+Contact the Warren Law Group today and speak to one of our Government Investigation Lawyers for a free initial consultation to enable you to determine the best course of action for your unique circumstances.